RoboJackets/jedi/README.md

 Most changes are applied within 5 seconds of the change being saved in Apiary.

+## Local development

+A `Dockerfile` and `docker-compose.yml` file are included in this repository.
+Both are designed for use on Linux hosts; you may need to make adjustments to run on macOS or Windows.

+The `Dockerfile` is intended for production release but can also be used for local development.
+Run `docker compose up --build` to build and start the container.
+A Sanctum token will be printed during container startup.
+If you make code changes, you will need to stop any existing containers and run `docker compose up --build` again to rebuild and restart it.

 ## Supported applications and services

 The following external services can receive updates from JEDI.